 To recapitulate the exposed strata so far: in the first sediment, we saw the convergence of machine and human languages.
 A layer of electromagnetic storage supplanted ticker tape and punch card, in a proliferation of writing surfaces.
 Magnetic storage was “lighter,” faster, more portable and more malleable than print or punch.
 Ferric oxide became the preferred medium for digital storage.
 This new memory layer also lay beyond the immediate reach of human senses.
 It was “weighty” in another sense, difficult to access and manipulate mentally.

 Screens added a much needed window onto an opaque layer of dense deposits.
 On screen, the topography of electromagnetic storage could be represented visually, obviating the need for double entry or frequent printouts.
 Screens interjected to mediate between input and output.
 The stratified complexity of a laminate medium was once again flattened, presenting a single, unified surface: think of a page simulacrum in the “print view” of many contemporary word processors.
 This arrangement of devices took its present form in the late 1960s.
 Computers subsequently became smaller, faster, cheaper, and more ubiquitous.
-They retain essentially the same architecture, which, until the advent of “direct” brain-to-computer interfaces, will continue to invlove screens floating above a layer of electromagnetic inscription.
+However, they retain essentially the same architecture, which, until the advent of “direct” brain-to-computer interfaces, will continue to involve screens floating above a layer of electromagnetic inscription.

 On December 9, 1968, Douglas Engelbart, then the primary investigator at the NASA- and ARPA-funded Augmentation Research Center at the Stanford Research Institute, gave what later became known as the “mother of all demos” to an audience of roughly 1,000 or so computer professionals attending the Joint Computer Conference in San Francisco.
 The demo announced the arrival of almost every technology prophesied by Vannevar Bush in his influential 1945 Atlantic essay, “As We May Think.”
 During his short lecture, Engelbart presented functional prototypes of the following: graphical user interfaces, video conferencing, remote camera monitoring, links and hypertext, version control, text search, image manipulation, windows-based user interfaces, digital slides, networked machines, mouse, stylus, and joystick inputs, and “what you see is what you get” (WYSIWYG) word processing.54

 In his report to NASA, Engelbart characterized his colleagues as a group of scientists “developing an experimental laboratory around an interactive, multiconsole computer-display system” and “working to learn the principles by which interactive computer aids can augment the intellectual capability of the subjects.”55 Cathode Ray Tube (CRT) displays were integral to this research mission.
-In one of the many patents that came out of his “intellect augmentation” laboratory, Engelbart described a “display system,” which includes a typewriter, a CRT screen, and a mouse.
+In one of the many patents that came out of his “intellect augmentation” laboratory, Engelbart described a “display system,” which included a typewriter, a CRT screen, and a mouse.
 The schematics show the workstation in action, with the words “now is the time fob” prominently displayed on-screen.
 The user was evidently in the process of editing a sentence, likely to correct the nonsensical “fob” into “for” [Figure 4].56

 Image 4: Schematics for Engelbart’s “Display System.”
 The arrangement of keyboard, mouse, and screen will define an epoch of human-computer interaction.57